luanmacek/support-assigment/README.md

 ## Overview

-This repository contains my solution for the Carebot Support Engineer assignment.
+This repository contains my solution for the Support Engineer assignment.

 The solution consists of: